 For me, personal liability insurance is the most useful.
 It covers events that would be extremely expensive, and it does that at a very low price.

 Household insurance is also quite useful if you have enough items at home.
 If you are a true minimalist, you can probably forego this.
-But most people have enough things at home that they would replace in case of a bad event.
+But most people have enough things at home to replace in case of a bad event.

-These two types of insurance bring peace of mind, and I do not mind paying the small premium every year.
+These two types of insurance bring peace of mind, and I do not mind paying a small premium every year.
 If it is the same for you, you should take them.

-If you do not want to take them (and if you have the choice), you should ensure that you have enough in your emergency fund to cover these uncovered issues.
+If you do not want to take them (and if you have the choice), you should ensure enough in your emergency fund to cover these uncovered issues.